IDIES Summer Student Fellowship

 - Foundational data science, the development, evolution, or implementation of data science methods.

 - Application of data science to one or more fields in the physical, life, or social sciences, engineering, arts, or humanities.

 - The study of the impact of data on society and its institutions.

-Eligible applicants are undergraduate students at the Johns Hopkins University.
+Eligible applicants are undergraduate students at the Johns Hopkins University, who will complete their undergraduate studies no earlier than December 2021.
 Participants cannot enroll in summer courses.

 Faculty mentors must be an IDIES member.

 The total award amount for each fellowship will be $6,000.
 Awards will be allocated in full to the student awardee stipend.